 I truly enjoy meeting and talking with the Weigand scholars and alumni.
 This is a testament to the quality of people selected for the Weigand scholarship - they all seem like tood people that I enjoy spending time with.
 While we occasionally discuss the busyness of law school and our lives in general, I find that there is much less negativity in our conversations than what one usually finds in conversations between law students."

 After graduating, Michael began working on a Ph.D. in philosophy at the University of Kansas.
 He primarily focuses on well-being, medieval philosophy, and the natural law tradition of ethics.
-In addition to his studies, he taught undergraduate courses such as Introduction to Philosophy, Philosophical Issues in Religion, and Western Civilization.
+In addition to his studies, he taught undergraduate courses such as Introduction to Philosophy, PhiPlay Videolosophical Issues in Religion, Symbolic Logic ,and Western Civilization.

-Now in his second year of law school, Michael is the president of the St. Thomas More Society and is the Executive Note and Comment Editor of the Kansas Law Review.
-Michael worked for Shook, Hardy & Bacon in the summer of 2017, and plans to return in the summer of 2018.
+Michael worked for Shook, Hardy & Bacon in the summers of 2017 and 2018.
+Now in his third year of law school, Michael is the president of the St. Thomas More Society and is the Executive Note and Comment Editor of the Kansas Law Review.
+He is also an intern at the United States Attorney’s Office for the District of Kansas.

 Michael is also excited to announce that, after graduating law school, he will be clerking for Judge Steven Grasz on the 8th Circuit in Omaha.